‘Thugs … on a plane’: In bid to paint Biden as extreme, Trump ramps up promotion of conspiracy theories

 Trump’s story about the plane is similar to unfounded assertions posted on Facebook and other social media sites earlier this year that alleged without evidence that there was a secret network that was organizing protesters and transporting them to different areas of social unrest across the country.

-Trump has willfully promoted baseless conspiracies for years, rising to political prominence a decade ago as a leader of the false birther movement that sought to discredit former President Barack Obama as foreign born.
-In the final days before the 2016 election, Trump’s campaign released an advertisement that suggested a shadowy cabal of wealthy, Jewish elites — including financier George Soros, then Federal Reserve Chair Janet Yellin and Goldman Sachs chief executive Lloyd Blankfein — intent on maintaining a globalist economic system were orchestrating Hillary Clinton’s campaign.
+Trump has willfully promoted baseless conspiracies for years, rising to political prominence a decade ago as a leader of the false birther movement that sought to discredit former president Barack Obama as foreign born.
+In the final days before the 2016 election, Trump’s campaign released an advertisement that suggested a shadowy cabal of wealthy, Jewish elites – including financier George Soros, then Federal Reserve Chair Janet Yellen and Goldman Sachs chief executive Lloyd Blankfein – intent on maintaining a globalist economic system were orchestrating Hillary Clinton’s campaign.

 This cycle, Trump has seized on the protest movement to promote a “law and order” message that has framed Black Lives Matter and other liberal groups as lawless mobs intent on riding a Biden presidency to upend America’s social fabric.
 In his telling, Trump is the lone figure strong enough to stop that threat, and he has heavily courted law enforcement groups and denounced Democratic mayors and governors as failing to keep their streets safe.